j-frei/wikipedia-db/README.md

  - `content` with columns `title`, `content` that maps each title to the abstract of its page.

-`searchWikiDB.py` implements a simple lookup check that determines whether a term is associated with a medication.
+`searchWikiDB.py` implements a simple lookup check that determines whether a term is associated with a medication (for English terms).